cockroachdb/docs/v19.1/encryption.md

 * Use encrypted swap, or disable swap entirely.
 * Disable core files.

+Core files are generated when a process crashes.
+They contain some (or all) of the program's memory.
+This can include the areas of memory that store the encryption keys.
 CockroachDB attempts to disable core files at startup when encryption is requested, but it may fail.

 #### Key handling